 If you are looking for ways to earn more cash and you like driving your car, you might want to consider working for a rideshare company such as Lyft.

-Lyft was founded in 2012 and produced over $700 million in revenue in 2016.
-Obviously, the idea is taking off.
+Lyft was founded in 2012 and produced over $2.2 billion in revenue in 2018.
+Obviously, the idea has taken off.

-Lyft drivers (and Uber drivers – there’s another rideshare giant called Uber) make money by taking people who don’t want to – or can’t – drive themselves to the places they need to be.
+Lyft drivers (and Uberdrivers – the other ridesharing giant) make money by taking people who don’t want to – or can’t – drive themselves to the places they need to be.

 Why Lyft is Appealing to Riders

 So, what’s the appeal of using Lyft as opposed to a local taxi service?
 Well, according to recent studies, Lyft is significantly cheaper than typical taxi rates.
 Also, many riders find Lyft services more personalized than a local taxi service.

 From a driver’s standpoint, qualifying to be a Lyft driver is pretty simple and can often be accomplished in less than 48 hours, whereas qualifying to be a taxi driver generally involves a much more rigorous process.

 That doesn’t necessarily mean that riding with Lyft is riskier – the company has their own thorough safety standards in place that protect both drivers and riders, such as DMV and background checks, a driver and passenger rating system and strict vehicle standards.

 They also have a zero-tolerance policy for drivers when it comes to alcohol and drug use.

 Driving for Lyft Can Be a Great Side Hustle